top of page

 Sunday was spent wandering along International Drive after we finally figured out how to get there in a taxi.
 I was struck by how hard it was to make locals understand what we were saying on this our second trip to the US (the first being to LA in 1996).
 I spoke to another Australian tourist the next day who said the same thing.
 Perhaps something to do with how fast Australians speak?
 I don't know, but we asked for directions a few times and it was weird to be speaking English to other English speakers and not be understood.
 Anyway, eventually we found a massive strip mall and bought some new clothes.
 This was at a time when we didn't have a lot of the stores in Australia and the exchange rate was good.
 Ah, the good old days!

-After the weekend I was on my own as the conference was underway.
-On Monday I did a shopping tour, something that is totally unlike me, but it was an easy thing to do on my own.
+I was on my own after the weekend as the conference was underway.
+On Monday I did a shopping tour, something that is totally unlike me!
+It was an easy thing to do on my own, though.
 I was the only person on the tour!
-The 'tour' turned out to be a guy in a mini van dropping me at a an outlet mall (I can't recall the name of it) then picking me up later to take me to The Florida Mall, the largest at the time in the state.
+The 'tour' turned out to be a guy in a minivan dropping me at a an outlet mall (I can't recall the name of it) then picking me up later to take me to The Florida Mall, the largest at the time in the state.
 It was total shopping overload for me and I was had it by the end of the day.
 The overstimulation of massive shopping centres will do that to me.
 The van driver was super friendly, though, and I enjoyed listening to him to talk about living in Orlando.
 He also told me that lots of British tourists have the shopping tour as part of their holiday packages but often don't turn up.
 What I remember most about him is that each time he picked me up he was eating something humongous and drinking a massive cup of soft drink.
 I'd forgotten how super-sized things are in America.

 The best thing about my shopping day was M&Ms World.
 I've since been to the M&Ms Worlds in London, New York, and Las Vegas, My first M&Ms experience was a sensory overload.
 Who knew you could make M&Ms into just about anything!
 Way to do merchandising on a supercharged level.

 I opted to go to the EPCOT Centre on Tuesday, using the conference shuttle to get part of the way and then a Disney park train for the rest.
 The EPCOT Centre was recommended to me by a colleague.
 I remember mentioning to her that I was going to Orlando and looking for something other than Disneyland and Universal Studios to visit as I'd been to those places on our 1996 trip to LA.
 EPCOT is my kind of theme park: not many rides, but an amazing world showcase to explore.
-The park is divided into the rides part on a smaller scale to the Disneyland 'worlds' and then a little bridge over to the showcase section.
+The park is divided into something that resembles a smaller scale Disneyland 'worlds of rides' and the World Showcase section.

-I mostly wandered around the Future World section of the park and did two rides: Spaceship Earth and Soarin' Around the World.
+I mostly wandered around the Future World section of the rides part of the park as rides aren't really my thing.
+I just went on the Spaceship Earth and Soarin' Around the World rides, the latter easily my favourite even though I lined up for an hour for it.
 This was 2008 and at the time, the Soarin' ride seemed awesome to me.
-It's a 180-degree 25 metre IMAX digital projection dome that makes you feel as if you're in a hand glider, but sitting upright.
+The ride is a 180-degree 25 metre IMAX digital projection dome that simulates a hand glider, but sitting upright.
 It's very un-scary, more like a tranquil glide around the world, soaring above spectacular scenery.
 Totally my jam.

 The best part of EPCOT for me was the World Showcase.
-There's a showcase of 11 countries, all kind of joined up like a massive world village.
+There's a showcase of 11 countries, all kind of joined up like a massive world village across a little bridge from the rides part of the park.
 Each showcase has buildings and structures, food places, and shops that are designed to recreate as close as possible the country they represent.
 The detail is quite impressive.
 I wandered around (in the heat!) for most of the day and had a wonderful time in each 'world'.
 I had a quiche lunch in the Parisian showcase.

 I spent a bit of time in the France, United Kingdom, Norway, China and Moroccan showcases, staying to watch the acrobatics show in front of the China pavilion and checking out the mini terracotta warriors display.
 You almost feel like you're actually in the country!